-The water circulatory pipes are now connected to an old car radiator inside the garage.
-The incoming hot water pipe is connected at the top of the radiator and the return is connected at the bottom.
+The incoming hot water pipe is connected at the top of the radiator and the return pipe is connected at the bottom.

-Two holes are drilled on the top of the bucket.
-One for the pipe coming out from the pump and another for the pipe coming back from the radiator.
-The inch and quarter radiator hose are adjusted to connect to the pex hose piping with the help of a PVC poly tube with a threaded end.
+The inch and quarter radiator hose is adjusted to fit the pex hose piping using a PVC poly tube with a threaded end.

-The other side of the polytube with the threaded end is attached to a PVC adapter and a slip fitting with a bushing.
-This helps us to connect the pex pipe to the radiator.
-To prevent the water from boiling an antifreeze solution is mixed.
+On the other end of the polytube with the threaded end, a PVC adapter and a slip fitting with a bushing are attached to connect the pex pipe to the radiator.
+This ensures a secure and tight connection between the pipes and prevents any leaks.